Kallo

-Kallo is a village and deelgemeente (sub-municipality) of Beveren in East Flanders, Belgium.
-Kallo was an independent municipality until 1 January 1977, when it merged with Beveren as part of the fusion of municipalities in Belgium.
+Kallo is a village and deelgemeente (sub-municipality) of Beveren-Kruibeke-Zwijndrecht in East Flanders, Belgium.
+Kallo was an independent municipality until 1 January 1977, when it merged with Beveren, and then with Kruibeke and Zwijndrecht on 1 January 2025 as part of the fusion of municipalities in Belgium.
 Most of the deelgemeente consists of harbours and industrial zones.

 History

 Kallo is one of the oldest settlements of the Waasland.
 The Frisii used to live on the higher parts which could not be flooded by the Scheldt.
 According to legend, the inhabitants were christened by Amandus in the 7th century, however the first written evidence of a church dates from 1179.

 Kallo was originally a fishing village.
 In 1316, the village was destroyed and the land was inundated by William III, Count of Holland.
 In 1583, during the Dutch Revolt, the land was again inundated by Alexander Farnese, Duke of Parma which resulted in a severe decline of the village.
 The area was repoldered in the 17th century.
 In 1638, war returned, and the Battle of Kallo was fought between the Dutch and the Spanish.

 Kallo was affected by the North Sea flood of 1953.
 In 1964, an area of 100 km2 was designated to be used for the construction of the Waaslandhaven, an extension of the Port of Antwerp.
 The actual harbour which has been constructed is smaller.
 An area of 50 km2 was in use in 2020.
 In 1977, the municipality was merged into Beveren.